Article first published in August 2015, updated April 2019

 This simple trick can make a big impact on both the readability and design of your email:

 Use it as an extension of your subject line

 Given that the preheader text appears next to the email subject line, the two need to work together to tell a cohesive story rather than be thought of as two separate parts of your email campaign.

 So, when writing your preheader text, think about how it can be used as an extension of your subject line to appeal to people and get them to open the email.

 Derek Halpern does a great job of this in the announcement campaign for his latest webinar.

-As you can see, the subject line talks to a very specific audience (people who don’t yet have 1,000 subscribers) and while it makes the email super appealing to those people, it does limit its appeal to others.
+The email’s subject line is targeted toward a very specific audience (people who don’t yet have 1,000 subscribers) and, while it makes the email appealing to those people, it does limit its appeal to others.

 So he counters this by using the preheader text “Got more than 1000?
 Open anyway…” to address the other recipients who have more than 1000 subscribers already.